-Kill rates for possums using 1080 generally range between 75 and 100 percent of the population, although they are now usually above 90 percent.
-Kill rates for rats using 1080 are often close to 100 percent.
+Kill rates for possums using 1080 generally range between 75–100% of the population, although they are now usually above 90%.
+Kill rates for rats using 1080 are often close to 100%.
 There is less information on kill rates for stoats using 1080, but studies have shown that most or all of a stoat population can be killed in a 1080 operation.

 1080 is the only poison currently licensed for aerial operations against possums and rats on the mainland.
 These aerial drops, by helicopter, are crucial in protecting vast areas of the conservation estate consisting of steep hills and mountains that are difficult to access.
 The technique has recently been used to great effect in the Department of Conservation’s Battle for Our Birds initiative.

 1080 is one of fifteen poisons registered and approved for use against mammal pests in new Zealand, and one of eleven used by DOC to control possums, rats and stoats.
 1080 is not used in its raw chemical form, but is incorporated into a range of different baits.